ElVit/esphome_components/tests/panasonic_heatpump/README.md

 - Code compiles successfully
 - Code follows formatting standards
 - All unit and integration tests pass
-- Multiple ESPHome versions are supported
+- Latest ESPHome versions is supported
-- Multiple ESP32 variants are supported
+- ESP8266 and ESP32 boards are supported

 ## Contributing